 He also instigated Bayern’s second, in what was another torrid night in with the Dutch Destroyer for BVB left-back Marcel Schmelzer.

 "You can't defend against him on your own, he's just too quick and too clever," resigned Schmelzer.

 Watch: Arjen Robben put on a Klassiker clinic at Dortmund in 2017/18

-It’s fair to say Schmelzer and the legions of Bundesliga defenders Robben has left trailing in his wake won’t miss him when’s gone.
+It’s fair to say Schmelzer and the legions of Bundesliga defenders Robben has left trailing in his wake won’t miss him now the decade-long torment is over.